ycpcs/cs402-spring2025/assign/assign05.md

 # Grading

-Your team grade will be determined as follows:
+You will be receiving **qualitative** rather than **quantitative** feedback for this assignment.
+Although you will **NOT** receive a numeric assessment, you can use the following rubric to prioritize your efforts:

 - Issue tracker is up-to-date with latest Use Cases and Issues: **10%**
-- Discussion of how this functionality is implemented in the underlying object model, including updated UML diagram(s) and Database Schema: **25%**
+- Discussion of how this functionality is implemented in the underlying object model, including updated UML diagram(s) and Database Schema: **15%**
-- Important system functionality is demonstrated: **30%**
+- Important system functionality is demonstrated: **40%**
 - Demonstration of automated Unit Test framework: **10%**
 - Discussion of how system will be evolved to add remaining functionality: **10%**
 - Organization and quality of presentation: **15%**